PORTLAND’S ORIGINAL CREATIVE DISTRICT

 A Vision for a Vibrant and Creative Community from an Industrial Past

-It began with trade: the Pearl District was the city's hub for the west coast rail network and ports from which Portland draws its name.
-Primed by industry, the district developed into the Northwest Industrial Triangle, made up of rail and warehouses.
+It began with trade: the Pearl District was the city's hub for the West Coast rail network and ports, from which Portland draws its name.
+Primed by industry, the district developed into the Northwest Industrial Triangle, comprising rail lines and warehouses.
 Half a century later, the industrial backdrop gave way to art and creativity.
-Artists turned warehouses into studios, galleries, and businesses supporting the creative culture, and in 1986, 13th Avenue from Davis to Johnson Street officially received a historic designation from the city.
+Artists turned warehouses into studios, galleries, and businesses that supported the creative culture, and in 1986, 13th Avenue, from Davis to Johnson Street, officially received a historic designation from the city.

 The 13th Avenue Historic District is a former warehousing district, located along the NW 13th Avenue railroad spur line, in an area referred to as the Northwest Triangle.
 Originally residential in character, the area developed as a warehousing and distribution center as a result of Portland's emergence as a world seaport, railroad development, and the explosive growth of the city after the 1905 Lewis and Clark Exposition.